What Information Do You Need Before Creating a Paystub?

 Information Needed to Create a Pay Stub

-- Benefit withholdings: Amounts withheld for the employee’s share of insurance
+- Benefit withholdings: These deductions cover the employee’s share of insurance premiums or contributions to a retirement plan.

-Employees should keep their most recent pay stubs as proof of income.
-If an individual applies for a loan, the pay stub confirms the borrower’s gross income.
+Employees should retain their most recent pay stubs as proof of income.
+Lenders often request this documentation when evaluating loan applications, and the paystub information confirms the borrower’s gross earnings.

 Specific Information on a Pay Stub

-- Salaried employees: (Annual salary / number of pay periods in a year)
+- Salaried employees: Divide the annual salary by the number of pay periods in a year.

-The hours worked total is particularly important for non-exempt (hourly) workers.
-The pay stub should include regular hours (up to 40 hours per week), and overtime hours.
+Tracking hours worked is especially important for non-exempt (hourly) employees.
+Paystub information should clearly display both regular hours (up to 40 per week) and overtime hours when applicable.

-Workers determine their federal income tax withholdings amounts by completing Form W-4, and each state has a tax withholding form.
+Employees determine their federal income tax withholdings by completing Form W-4.
+Additionally, each state has its own tax withholding form that may require separate documentation.

 Workers often pay a share of the insurance premiums for company-provided health insurance, and may contribute into retirement plan, such as a 401(k) plan.
 401(k) contributions are made with pre-tax dollars, and the employer may add matching contributions.